Patrick H. Landergin: Philanthropy

 Landergin was elected as the Chairman of the Board of Trustees of Fairmount College, later known as Wichita State University, in 1914.

 By 1917, Landergin served on the board of directors of the Red Cross of Amarillo.
 Additionally, he served on the board of directors of the Llano Cemetery Association.
 He was also a member of the Rotary Club.
 Additionally, he donated the bells of the First Presbyterian Church of Amarillo.

-Personal life
+Personal life and legacy

 Landergin married Mary Louisa Corbin on November 25, 1886.
 They had two daughters, Alice and Harriet.
 They built a mansion at 1600 Polk Street in Amarillo, Texas.
 Landergin was widowed in 1913.